codio/knowledge/source/instructors/getstarted/support/support.rst

 Feedback
 ********

 We are always interested to hear from our users about their thoughts/ideas for future improvements.
-To raise an idea or vote on other ideas already raised, either click on **Feedback** in your dashboard area or go to `Codio Feedback <https://feedback.codio.com>`_ directly.
+To raise an idea or vote on other ideas already raised, either select **Feedback** from the **Connect** menu at the top or go to `Codio Feedback <https://feedback.codio.com>`_ directly.

   .. image:: /img/codiofeedback.png
      :alt: Feedback